infinum/JS-justTodoIt/README.md

 # Credits

-learnAngular is maintained and sponsored by [Infinum](https://www.infinum.com).
+Just Todo It is maintained and sponsored by [Infinum](https://www.infinum.com).

 <p align="center">